 - Inject a variable into a dynamic PQL expression used to create a conditional or switch function to execute a specified event based on the outcome of the variable condition.

 By default, Pyramid automatically creates a variable called IsPreview (pictured below) with a preview value of 1.
-This variable can be injected into a script to change the preview behavior as seen in the Preview panel.
+This variable can be injected into a script to change the preview behavior that is seen in the Preview panel.
 The Preview panel is used to display previews of the data in a selected table or node.
 There may be times when you want to disable the preview in order to save time or resources.
 In this case, you can add the SQL Query node to the data source node and enter a simple script to prevent the preview from loading.

 - Click here to learn more about the Preview panel.